LSU Department of Agricultural Economics & Agribusiness

 The labs are also used to test and create recipes for the Louisiana school system

-The Animal and Food Lab Building which features food chemistry labs and product development/sensory evaluation facilities.
+The Animal and Food Science Lab Building which features food chemistry labs and product development/sensory evaluation facilities.

 The building also has analysis labs, product processing and development labs and an

 The LSU AgCenter Food Incubator features a government-approved commercial kitchen, pilot plant and ample space for